marcotoronto/rdm-test/content/06-2_Documentation_Metadata.md

 ---

-# Is Your Data FAIR?
+# Is your data FAIR?

 The **FAIR Data Principles** (Findable, Accessible, Interoperable, and Reusable), published in <a href="https://doi.org/10.1038/sdata.2016.18">Scientific Data</a> in 2016, are a set of guiding principles proposed by a consortium of scientists and organizations to support the **reusability of digital assets**.
 These principles have since been adopted by research institutions worldwide.
 The guidelines are timely as we see the unprecedented volume, complexity, and speed in the creation of data.